 Moreover, later vintages introduce greater forecasting error.
 This suggests that error magnitude should increase under current forecasting practices as time series get longer and the average number of revisions to the data increases.
 For instance, as you can see in Fig. 2 when more recent elections are forecasted real-time data fares increasingly better than vintage data.
 Our findings suggest that voters respond more to initial economic estimates, that are heavily reported in the media, than to the economy itself.

 Our results first and foremost argue for the use of real-time data when studying economic effects on politics but, short of that, they strengthen the argument for subjective economic measures (economic perceptions) in studies of the economic vote.
 The implications of data revisions for macroeconomic forecasting have received considerable attention in economics.
 We believe that this subject should also receive more attention in political science.
 However, while economists rely on data revision to improve their economic forecasts, political scientists are in most cases probably better off using unrevised real-time data.

 This text was first published at the Democratic Audit.

 More about the authors

-Mark Kayser is professor of applied quantitative methods and comparative politics at the Hertie School of Governance.
+Mark Kayser is professor of applied quantitative methods and comparative politics at the Hertie School.
 His research generally centres on elections and political economy.

-Arndt Leininger is a doctoral student at the Hertie School of Governance, Berlin.
+Arndt Leininger is a doctoral student at the Hertie School, Berlin.
 His areas of concentration are comparative politics and applied quantitative methods.